boostercloud/booster/docs/README.md

 #### Environments

-You can configure multiple environments calling to the Booster.configure function several times using different environment names:
+You can create multiple environments calling to the `Booster.configure` function several times using different environment names.
+You can create one file for each environment, but it is not required.
+In this example we set all environments in a single file:

 ```typescript
 // Here we use a single file called src/config.ts, but you can use separate files for each environment too.